webpack/webpack.js.org/src/content/contribute/writing-a-plugin.md

 ## Basic plugin architecture

 Plugins are instantiated objects with an `apply` method on their prototype.
 This `apply` method is called once by the webpack compiler while installing the plugin.
 The `apply` method is given a reference to the underlying webpack compiler, which grants access to compiler callbacks.
-A simple plugin is structured as follows:
+A plugin is structured as follows:

 ```javascript
 class HelloWorldPlugin {